kiali/kiali.io/content/en/docs/Configuration/console-customization.md

 Hopefully, the attributes to configure this feature are self-explanatory.

-Note that by providing your own presets, you would be overriding the default configuration.
+Note that by providing your own presets, you will be overriding the default configuration.
 Make sure to include any default presets that you need in case you provide your own configuration.

-## Graph default sources for traffic rates
+## Graph default traffic rates

 Traffic rates in the graph are fetched from Istio telemetry and there are several [metric sources](https://istio.io/latest/docs/reference/config/metrics/) that can be used.

-In the graph page, you can select the rates source using the _Traffic_ drop-down (next to the _Namespaces_ drop-down).
+In the graph page, you can select the traffic rate metrics using the _Traffic_ drop-down (next to the _Namespaces_ drop-down).
 By default, _Requests_ is selected for GRPC and HTTP protocols, and _Sent bytes_ is selected for the TCP protocol, but you can change the default selection: